learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ![png](index_files/index_40_1.png)

-Interpret the Correlation Heatmap we created above to answer the following questions:
+Interpret the Correlation Heatmap you created above to answer the following questions:

 Which columns are highly correlated with the target column our model will predict?
 Are any of our predictor columns highly correlated enough that we should consider dropping them?
 Explain your answer.

 Write your answer below this line:
 ________________________________________________________________________________________________________________________________

-Size is most highly correlated with our target variable, weekly sales.
-This makes sense, as large stores are going to serve more customers, and will therefore have higher sales.
-There is some small amount of correlation  amongst our predictors, but not enough that we need to worry about removing anything.

 ## Normalizing our Data

-Now, we'll need to convert all of our numeric columns to the same scale by **_normalizing_** our dataset.
-Recall that we normalize our dataset by converting each numeric value to it's corresponding z-score for the column, which is obtained by subtracting the column's mean and then dividing by the column's standard deviation for every value.
+Now, you'll need to convert all of our numeric columns to the same scale by **_normalizing_** our dataset.
+Recall that you normalize a dataset by converting each numeric value to it's corresponding z-score for the column, which is obtained by subtracting the column's mean and then dividing by the column's standard deviation for every value.

-Since we only have 4 columns containing numeric data that needs to be normalized, we'll do this by hand in the cell below.
-This allows us to avoid errors that stem from trying to normalize datasets that contain strings in all of our categorical columns.
-Plus, it's good practice to help us remember how normalization works!
+Since you only have 4 columns containing numeric data that needs to be normalized, you can do this by hand in the cell below.
+This avoids errors that stem from trying to normalize datasets that contain strings in all of our categorical columns.
+Plus, it's good practice to help remember how normalization works!

 In the cell below: